awsdocs/amazon-rds-user-guide/doc_source/custom-creating-sqlserver.md

 **Important**
 Before you can create or connect to an RDS Custom for SQL Server DB instance, make sure to complete the tasks in [Setting up your environment for Amazon RDS Custom for SQL Server](custom-setup-sqlserver.md)\.
 You can tag RDS Custom DB instances when you create them, but don't create or modify the `AWSRDSCustom` tag that's required for RDS Custom automation\.
-For more information, see [Tagging RDS Custom for Oracle resources](custom-managing.md#custom-managing.tagging)\.
+For more information, see [Tagging RDS Custom for SQL Server resources](custom-managing-sqlserver.md#custom-managing-sqlserver.tagging)\.
 The first time that you create an RDS Custom for SQL Server DB instance, you might receive the following error: The service\-linked role is in the process of being created\.
 Try again later\.
 If you do, wait a few minutes and then try again to create the DB instance\.

 **Topics**